Z1864614/github-slideshow/_posts/0000-01-02-Discussion-2.md

 layout: slide
 title: "SEO Wow Factor"
 ---
-While being a role that deals primarily with data
+Role primarily deals with data

-a SEO Specialist also needs other skills in order to succeed in their career
+SEO Specialist also needs other skills in order to succeed in their career